Montevideo is the capital city of Uruguay, a country in South America.

 Petty crime such as pickpocketing and mugging, bag snatching and cell phone thefts still happen, and you should be aware of your surroundings at all times.

-Transportation is mixed here, when it comes to safety and reliable means of transport: there is a wide network of buses connecting all parts of the city, although tickets are expensive and the bus system is not easy to understand for newcomers.
+Transportation is mixed here when it comes to safety and reliable means of transport: there is a wide network of buses connecting all parts of the city, although tickets are expensive and the bus system is not easy to understand for newcomers.

 Also, when handling money, do it cautiously, in secure places such as shopping malls and banks.

-It goes without saying that you should avoid dark, poorly lit and empty backstreets and areas, or going alone at night, in the entire country of Uruguay and especially here, in the state’s capital Montevideo where, naturally, most of the street crime happens.
+You should avoid dark, poorly lit and empty backstreets and areas, or going alone at night, in the entire country of Uruguay and especially here, in the state’s capital Montevideo where, naturally, most of the street crime happens.

-- Currency - Currency in Montevideo is Uruguayan peso.
+Currency in Montevideo is Uruguayan peso.
 You can withdraw your money from ATMs (which are widespread around the city) but be careful when taking your money and never leave your card out of sight.

-- Airports - Actually, Uruguay's busiest international airport, Carrasco International Airport, is located precisely in Montevideo.
+Uruguay's busiest international airport, Carrasco International Airport, is located precisely in Montevideo.
 It is also the country's largest airport.

 Montevideo Weather Averages (Temperatures)